rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/projects/grav_cms/index.md

 ## Software deployed

-In addition to the open source software deployed by the [Service Registry and Key-Value Store](/rollyourown/project_modules/service_registry_kv_store/) and [Load Balancer/TLS Proxy](/rollyourown/project_modules/load_balancer_tls_proxy/) modules, the open source components used in this project are:
+In addition to the open source software deployed by the [Service Proxy](/rollyourown/project_modules/service_proxy/) module, the open source components used in this project are:

 {{< table tableclass="table table-bordered table-striped" theadclass="thead-dark" >}}